The Connected Supply Chain: Trimble’s Vision for the Future of Transportation

-Imagine a world where shippers have visibility not only to the real-time location of trucks, but into the fleets’ operational plans to understand both asset availability and the trucks’ next moves.
-This kind of intelligence would empower unprecedented efficiency and savings for all parties by achieving continuous truck movements – a world of maximum transportation efficiency only becomes possible when shippers, carriers and intermediaries share common platforms and solutions.
+Imagine a world where the silos of information between supply chain stakeholders are broken down – to empower unprecedented efficiency and savings for all parties by achieving continuous truck movements and optimized freight coverage.
+A world of maximized transportation efficiency like this only becomes possible when shippers, carriers and intermediaries share common platforms and solutions.

-The path toward this wholly connected global supply chain is the revolutionary vision that Trimble leaders presented during the opening session of the 2020 virtual in.sight user conference + expo, held August 24-26.
-The theme for this year’s conference was “We Are One,” focusing on how collaboration is essential to keeping the transportation supply chain moving.
+The path toward this wholly connected global supply chain is the revolutionary vision that Trimble leaders presented during the opening session of the 2020 virtual in.sight user conference + expo, held August 24-26, 2020.
+The theme for the conference was “We Are One,” focusing on how collaboration is essential to keeping the transportation supply chain moving.

 This sentiment is not only important for navigating current economic and pandemic-related challenges, but also in improving the performance and efficiency of the supply chain in the months and years ahead.